 Pros.

-This standing desk is available in 16 desktop options, including budget-friendly Bamboo, hard-wearing Melamine and premium hardwood Messmate, Rubberwood and Acacia.
+You get the budget-friendly Bamboo, hard-wearing Melamine and premium hardwood Messmate, Rubberwood and Acacia.

 While hardwood is excellent for creating stunning (but expensive) home offices, budget office fitouts require a more pragmatic approach.